 The STEM Education Research Group has broadened the definition of scholarship at Washington University and raised awareness among the faculty and administration about how faculty, researchers, and staff are conducting scholarship that advances the university’s mission of excellence in both teaching and research.

 If you are interested in attending or presenting in ERG meetings, please contact Chris Wally.
+All with an interest in education research are welcome!
 For more about the history, structure, and philosophy of the ERG, please consult the following article: Fisher, B. A. and R. F. Frey.
 (2011).
 “Adapting a Laboratory-Research Group Model to Foster the Scholarship of Teaching and Learning.”
 To Improve the Academy 30.
 99-111.